Jokepp/writeups/hackthebox/challenges/templated.md

 ## Solution

 We receive an IP and port to a server.
-When we access the server using a web browser, we see an 'under construction' site.
-The technology used is displayed (Flask/Jinja2), but no other infos can be found on this site:
+When we access the server using a web browser, we see a site 'under construction'.
+The technology used is displayed (the _Python_ framework _Flask_ and the templating engine _Jinja2_), but no other infos can be found on this site:

 <p align="center">
    <img src="includes/templated-01.png" />
 </p>

-A web search for _"flask jinja2 vulnerability"_ points us in the right direction: under the right conditions, a Server Side Template Injection (SSTI) is possible.
-Often, this is done by changing the value passed to a HTTP GET parameter.
+A web search for _"flask jinja2 vulnerability"_ points us in the right direction: under the right conditions, a _server side template injection_ (SSTI) is possible[^1].
+Often, this is done by changing the value GET parameter in the URL.
 In this case we cannot identify such parameters.

 We decide to scan for additional files and folders using _gobuster_.
-However, we discover quickly that the server returns a status code `200` even for all pages, even for pages that do not exist.
-This makes it impossible to use _gobuster_ in this situation.
+However, we discover quickly that the server returns a status code `200` for all pages, even for pages that do not exist.
+This makes it impossible to use gobuster in this situation.

 While investigating this behaviour, we notice that the error page contains the name of the page we tried to open.
-The usage of the non-standard `&lt;str&gt;` tag and the newlines around the name make us think that this string was included by the Flask/Jinja2 template:
+The usage of the non-standard `<str>` tag and the newlines around the name make us think that this string was included by the Flask/Jinja2 template:

 <p align="center">
    <img src="includes/templated-02.png" />